philzook58/philzook58.github.io/_posts/2025-05-19-frozenset_dtt.md

 # Vec

 Vec is a common example of a dependent type.
+It is a list/tuple of a fixed size.

 ```python
 def Vec(A : Type, n : int) -> Type: